-Today, a federal district court entered an order that returns money to the pockets of American consumers and stops a company from violating laws.
+Today, a federal district court entered an that returns money to the pockets of American consumers and stops a company from violating laws.
 The case also represents a landmark for us: it’s the first time we’ve joined with state attorneys general in filing suit to enforce consumer-financial-protection laws.
 The order is a win for the company’s customers.

 Payday Loan Debt Solution, Inc. (PLDS) is a debt-relief service provider that purports to help consumers settle their payday-loan debts.
 A Bureau investigation found evidence that PLDS routinely charged consumers a fee in advance of actually settling their debts.
 This practice violates the Federal Trade Commission’s Telemarketing Sales Rule, the Dodd-Frank Act, and the laws of various states.